WebmasterCamp/jwc11-registration-frontend/README.md

 - [ ] Update design and form to match JWC11 CI and requirements.
 - [ ] Add the major selection page in this project.
 - [ ] Add some unit and/or integration tests!
 (I recommend `jest + react-testing-library`)

+## Notes

+This was modified from the [JWCx Registration Frontend](https://github.com/WebmasterCamp/jwcx-registration-frontend).
+For more information regarding the code, feel free to contact [Phoom](https://github.com/phoomparin).